Damocles-fr/jellyfin-imdb-episodes-heatmap-ratings-grid/README.md

 })();
 ```

-###### Alternatively, you can copy and paste the full script directly from the GitHub page rather than using cdn.jsdelivr.
-Note that this method does not support automatic updates.

 #### 5. Click ***Enabled*** => Click ***Save***

 #### 6. Refresh the a Jellyfin TV series page.

 You should see an **IMDb Episodes Grid** drop-down section on series pages.

+###### Alternatively, you can copy and paste the full script available on the GitHub rather than using cdn.jsdelivr.
+Note that this method does not support automatic updates.
-###### Alternatively, if you want to use it only in your web browser, or if you do not want to use the JS Injector plugin, you can install it with an extension like *Violentmonkey*.
+###### If you want to use it only in your web browser, or if you do not want to use the JS Injector plugin, you can install it with an extension like *Violentmonkey*.

 ## Technical